5m1Ly/rpx-framework/readme.md

-# FiveM Framework (5 pixel rp)
+# RPX Framework
 <strong>!! development of this framework is dicontinued !!</strong>

-This framework is far from done, if you would want to use this you need to do a couple of things to set it up.
+The framework is far from done, if you would want to use this you need to do a couple of things to set it up.

 ## Installation
 1. Download and place the latest server artifact within the the artifact folder